 5. Your portfolio

 Recruiters at job fairs interact with dozens of applicants in a single day.
-To stand out and leave a lasting impression, bring a portfolio of your most impressive work to show them.
+Leave a lasting impression, bring a portfolio of your best work to show them.

 Depending on your industry, bring either a physical copy or add a link to your digital portfolio on your resume so recruiters can look it up if they want to see examples of your work.